rchakode/realopinsight/README.md

+RealOpInsight is an open source business service monitoring dashboard toolkit that enables IT operations staff to deal with monitoring with focus on business.
+It supports Nagios, Zenoss, Zabbix, Shinken, Centreon, Naemon, Icinga, op5, and more.

 RealOpInsight Workstation is released under the terms of GPLv3 License.
-See the LICENSE file.
-Prior to the installation, you may need to read the license offer.
+See the LICENSE file.Prior to the installation, you may need to read the license offer.

 INSTALLATION